What Bleacher Report Can Do for You

 What do participants do?

-Students work closely with instructors and editors to generate engaging analysis of timely news topics.
+Participants work closely with instructors and editors to generate engaging analysis of timely news topics.
 In the process, they develop the skills and savvy they'll need to succeed in the evolving field of digital media.
 For a more in-depth look at the curriculum, be sure to explore the program's syllabus.

-Where, when, and how often are students expected to contribute?
+Where, when, and how often are participants expected to contribute?

-Sessions begin at or near the start of every calendar quarter and run for three months.
-All students telecommute from home and spend 15 hours per week completing a series of article-based assignments. /p>
+Sessions begin on a rolling basis and run for 12 weeks.
+All participants telecommute from home and spend roughly 15 hours per week completing a series of article-based assignments.

 II.
 The Application Process

-How can I join the B/R Sports Media Program?
+How can I join the Advanced Program in Sports Media?

 All eligible candidates are invited to submit applications via the program's online form.
 Applications are reviewed on a rolling basis, so there's never a bad time to throw your hat in the ring.

 What can I do to maximize my chances of acceptance before I apply?